Motorola AURA

 1. Camera Features

-The Motorola RAZR V3 is equipped with a 0.3-megapixel VGA camera, which was a standard outcome for feature phones in the early 2000s.
-It provides minimum-level functionality, such as still photo capture and video clip recording.
+The Motorola RAZR V3 comes with a 0.3-megapixel VGA camera, and that was pretty much a standard outcome for feature phones back in the early 2000s.
+You get minimum-level usability, like still photo taking and video clip recording, nothing too fancy.

 2. Photo Quality